nour7/GitWood/README.md

 ### Missing Features:

 - Rich user experience, for example showing friendly animated messages when API calls fails or when requests exceeds limit
-- Implement class than prohibits making new calls to server if https returns empty on invalid, server out of reach , or not internet connection
+- Implement class than prohibits making new calls to server if https returns empty on invalid, server out of reach , or no internet connection
 - iPad user interface & landscape mode if required
 - Dynamic prefetching limit depends on number of JSON object
 - List search
-- Authentication (aka Token) to call more than 60 calls per hour
+- Authentication (aka Token) to call more than 60 calls limits